Tag Archive for Wubi

 sudo update-manager -d

-Neither of the above are available in Debian so they seem to be Ubuntu enhancements.
-That is not to say that you cannot force the issue with Debian; it’s just that the more generic variant is used and, unless, you have gone fiddling with visudo, you will need to run this as root (it works in Ubuntu too):
+Neither of the above are available on Debian, so they seem to be Ubuntu enhancements.
+That is not to imply that you cannot force the issue with Debian; it's just that the more generic variant is used and, unless, you have gone fiddling with visudo, you will need to run this as root (it works in Ubuntu too):

-update-manager –dist-upgrade
+update-manager --dist-upgrade

 An introduction to Wubi

 Being an Ubuntu user anyway, the possibility of having Ubuntu on the laptop and the interesting opportunity that Wubi offered for getting it on there was too tempting for me to give it a miss.
 A small download from the Wubi website is all that is needed to set things off.
-You get a number of options up front like where to put the (large) file to be used to house the Ubuntu world and how large you might want it.
-Setting a user name and password for the thing gets included among other items.
+You get a number of options up front, like where to put the (large) file to be used to house the Ubuntu world and how large you might want it.
+Setting a username and password for the thing gets included among other items.
 The next stage is to download the files to be used to perform the installation.
-Once that is completed and it took me a few goes to get the whole lot (thankfully, it stores things up to the point where the downloading operation cuts out so you didn’t start from scratch each time; even so, it’s still annoying and could put some off), it is time to restart the computer and boot into Ubuntu to complete the set up of the operating system itself; it is at this point that the familiar very much returns.
-A reboot later and you are into a world that does its level best to fool you into thinking that Windows is another universe and never existed on that machine at all.
+Once that is completed, and it took me a few goes to get the lot (thankfully, it stores things up to the point where the downloading operation cuts out so you didn't start from scratch each time; even so, it's still annoying and could put some off), it is time to restart the computer and boot into Ubuntu to complete the set-up of the operating system itself; it is at this point that the familiar very much returns.
+A reboot later, and you are into a world that does its level best to fool you into thinking that Windows is another universe and never existed on that machine at all.

-So, a machine that seemed destined only ever run Windows can run Linux now as well.
-Wubi comes across as a neat and clever way to get a dual booting computer and I hope to leave mine as I now have it.
-No feathers were ruffled on the Windows side and I saw no sign of any destruction.
-That makes Ubuntu’s way of doing things a much better option than other distributions that make you go down more invasive routes when creating a dual booting PC.
+So, a machine that seemed destined to only ever run Windows can run Linux now as well.
+Wubi comes across as a neat and clever way to get a dual booting computer, and I hope to leave mine as I now have it.
+No feathers were ruffled on the Windows side, and I saw no sign of any destruction.
+That makes Ubuntu's way of doing things a much better option than other distributions that make you go down more invasive routes when creating a dual booting PC.
 A question remains in my mind.
 Could this approach take off?